uccross/skyhookdm-arrow/cpp/src/arrow/adapters/arrow-rados-cls/docs/deploy.md

 ```
 where mon1, mon2, osd1, etc. are the internal hostnames of the nodes.

-2. Build and install the SkyhookDM CLS plugins and PyArrow (with Rados Parquet extensions) using [this](../scripts/deploy_skyhook.sh) script.
+2. Build and install the SkyhookDM CLS plugins and PyArrow (with Skyhook extensions) using [this](../scripts/deploy_skyhook.sh) script.
 For example,
 ```bash
 ./deploy_skyhook.sh osd1,osd2,osd3
 ```